subham-paul/CPP-Programming/README.md

 ### Time Complexity:
-  Time complexity of an algorithm quantifies the amount of time taken by an algorithm to run as a function of the length of the input.
+  Time complexity is the amount of time taken by an algorithm to run, as a function of the length of the input.
+It measures the time taken to execute each statement of code in an algorithm..

-Types of notations:
+There are 3 types of notations:
-      1. Worst case = (Big oh) notation
+1. Worst case = (Big O) notation
-      2. Best case = (Big omega) notation
+2. Best case = (Big Omega) notation
-      3. Average case = (Big theta) notation
+3. Average case = (Big Theta) notation

+### Space Complexity:
+Space Complexity of an algorithm is total space taken by the algorithm with respect to the input size.
+It is directly proportional to the largest memory your program acquires at any instance during run time.
+For example: int consumes 4 bytes of memory.